 Would I do it again?

-Maybe.
-Maybe not.
-Let’s be honest: the puff pastry that you can find in the supermarket, well there’s nothing wrong with that product.
+But let’s be honest: the puff pastry that you can find in the supermarket, well there is nothing wrong with that product.
 And the end result is just perfect for pies, pastries, snacks and appetizer bites.

 How To Make Fresh Puff Pastry From Scratch?